DevMountain/react-1-mini/README.md

 ### Summary

-In this step, we'll add a `state` to our `src/App.js` for managing a list of friends and also the values for creating a new friend.
+In this step, we'll initialize `state` to our `src/App.js`.
+The `state` object will manage a list of friends and also the values for creating a new friend.

 ### Instructions